Towards a theory of dissipative Dark Matter I: the Born limit

 \paragraph{Scalar emission} We now turn to the case of scalar emission, beginning with dipole radiation.
 For fermionic DM candidates, the corresponding emission amplitude, obtained from the leading order $v_i$-terms, including spinor structures, reads

 where the $m_{\phi}$-dependence sits in the on-shell relation for $|\Vec{q}|$ of the emitted particle.

 For scalar DM candidates, the dipole emission amplitude coincides with~\eqref{LOscalar}, up to the replacement $\delta_{s_{1}s_{3}} \delta_{s_{2}s_{4}} \to 1$.
-This emission amplitude, squared and angular-averaged using~\eqref{averageqrelations}, and subsequently inserted into~\eqref{crosssection}, yields the energy differential cross-section~\eqref{dipolelongrange}, which also applies to fermionic DM candidates.
+This emission amplitude, squared and angular-averaged using~\eqref{averageqrelations}, and subsequently inserted into~\eqref{crosssection}, yields the energy-differential cross section~\eqref{dipolelongrange}, which also applies to fermionic DM candidates.

 We now turn to quadrupole emission, obtained from the subleading $v_{i}$-contributions to the emission amplitude.
 For both, fermionic and scalar DM candidates, the emission amplitude can be decomposed as